cmharlow/HydraMigration2016Winter/Docs/Collections/Hunt.md

 Descriptive metadata available on this class:

-- anything each file specific, as encountered (crossing into technical metadata). following is taken from PCDM technical metadata recommendations (which we should take with a grain of salt, if at all)
+- anything each file specific as stored in the original DLXS 'descriptive' metadata, as encountered (crossing into technical metadata).

+The following is taken from PCDM technical metadata recommendations (which we should take with a grain of salt, if at all)
 - **ebucore:filename** = filename
 - **ebucore:fileSize** = file size in bytes
 - **rdfs:label** = file label